Omkar-Sonawane-23/Maa-Vimala/README.md

-<h2 align="center" style="font-size: 24px;"> Maa-Vimala </h2>
+<h2 align="center" style="font-size: 30px;"> Maa-Vimala </h2>

-### Calling all keyboard enthusiasts! 🚀 Ever wish you could conquer the digital realm without lifting a finger off your beloved keys?
+### Calling all the keyboard enthusiasts! 🚀 Ever wish you could conquer the digital realm without lifting a finger off your beloved keys?
 Well, say hello to our latest creation—a game-changing tool for developers who live for the thrill of a keyboard shortcut.

 ## Features